 Unless otherwise indicated or the context otherwise requires, as used in this "Management's Discussion and Analysis of Financial Condition and Results of Operations," the terms "the Company," "Ingredion," "we," "us," and "our" and similar terms refer to Ingredion Incorporated and its consolidated subsidiaries.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" should be read in conjunction with the unaudited interim Condensed Consolidated Financial Statements and related notes included elsewhere in this report and with the audited Consolidated Financial Statements and the related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
+This discussion should be read in conjunction with the unaudited interim Condensed Consolidated Financial Statements and related notes included elsewhere in this report and with the audited Consolidated Financial Statements and the related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
 This discussion contains forward-looking statements that are subject to numerous risks and uncertainties.
-Actual results may differ materially from those contained in any forward-looking statements.
+Actual results may differ materially from those contained or implied in any forward-looking statements.
 See "Forward-Looking Statements" at the end of this discussion.